 Seychelles IBC - an International Business Company - is the most popular and versatile type of offshore corporation available in Seychelles.
 Similar to other classic offshore companies, Seychelles IBC is designed to engage in international business.
 Being an IBC, it is subject to minimum red-tape.
 While being obliged to keep internal records and registries in good order, a Seychelles IBC does not nave to submit any financial reports to public file (as long as it conducts its business activities and generates its income abroad of Seychelles).
 There is also no mandatory audit requirement.

 Seychelles IBC is similar to the most popular international business company, the BVI IBC, and in some respects even exceeds that benchmark model of offshore corporation.
 Since the introduction of the Seychelles International Business Companies Act in 1994, over 200`000 Seychelles IBC`s have been registered, with a few hundred new offshore companies being registered every month.

 Following is a synopsis of the most important advantages and features of the Seychelles International Business Company.

 The Business Tax (Amendment) Act, 2018 introduces Territorial Tax System in Seychelles as of 1st January 2019.
 A Seychelles IBC which does not derive assessable income in Seychelles is not subject to any tax or duty on income or profits.
-A shareholder of a Seychelles IBC is also not subject to any tax on his income derived from the IBC.
-These provisions are enshrined into Article 109.(1) of the Seychelles IBC Act, stated as follows:
+Article 361.(1) of the Seychelles International Business Companies Act, 2016, states as follows: